EBBORN LAW GRADUATE INTERNSHIP PROGRAMME

 How do you differentiate between law firms?

-Ebborn Law has created a new paradigm: one that focuses as much on doing social good as it does on generating financial gain.
+Ebborn Law (t/a Portia) has created a new paradigm: one that focuses as much on doing social good as it does on generating financial gain.
 This is no "triple bottom line" patter from the 2000s, it is genuinely a new way of thinking supported by modern technology and systems.

 What drives this radical change is culture.
 At Ebborn Law the culture of the team is the number one priority when hiring any new person.
 Ask any staff member: this is a firm that cares for its staff and invests in their success.